pkozul/ha-floorplan/Floorplan tutorial.md

 ## 1.2 Draw your building
 Start drawing your house/apartment using rectangles.
-Add two placeholders for lights using the circle tool.
+Add two placeholders for lights using the circle tool (or download and insert more classy looking ones from the Noun Project).
 Also add a text string that we will be using for showing the temperature.
 These steps have been taken in the image below.

 ![floorplan](https://github.com/ggravlingen/ha-floorplan/blob/master/tutorial_images/simple_plan.PNG)